conjurdemos/Accelerator-Ansible/README.md

    - DOCKER - Set to the appropriate command for Docker or Podman.
    - DOCKER_HOSTNAME - This is the DNS resolveable name or IP address for the host running the demo.
 It is how Ansible connects to the MySQL container.
    - IDENTITY_TENANT_ID - This value is three lower-case letters and four numbers, and is the first value in the URL for your CyberArk Identity tenant.
 It has the form (for example): https://abc1234.id.cyberark.cloud
-   - CYBERARK_SUBDOMAIN_NAME - This value is likely your company or organizationname, and is the first value in the Privilege Cloud and Conjur Cloud URLs.
+   - CYBERARK_SUBDOMAIN_NAME - This value is likely your company or organization name, and is the first value in the Privilege Cloud and Conjur Cloud URLs.
 It has the form (for example): https://acmecorp.cyberark.cloud
    - SAFE_NAME - This value must be the name of the MySQL DBA safe created manually.
    - MYSQL_ACCOUNT_NAME - This will be the name of the MySQL DBA account.
    - MYSQL_SERVER_ADDRESS - this should be the hostname of your Docker host where the MySQL container will run.